 In life, many paths lead to the same outcome.
 So it is with ice cream, although Chin Chin certainly take the road less-travelled to incredible ice cream.
-Taking principles more akin to a mad scientist than ice cream makers, they use liquid nitrogen to create wacky, wonderful flavours, and scoops of ice cream smoother than a mid-90s jazz album.
+Taking principles more akin to a mad scientist than ice cream makers, they use liquid nitrogen to create wacky, wonderful flavours, and scoops of ice cream smoother than a mid-90s jazz album – and we’re sailing right along with them.

-With dessert bars in Soho and Camden (dangerously close to Secret London HQ, I might add) and an outpost at Dinerama in Shoreditch, Chin Chin have brought their nitro-powered ice cream to the masses since opening in 2010.
+With dessert bars in Soho and Camden, Chin Chin have brought their nitro-powered ice cream to the masses since opening in 2010.
 The process of creating their ice cream is simple, and yet somehow metal AF – pouring liquid nitrogen over their inventive mixes, and hand churning them into glossy scoops of ice cream.
 The results are truly outstanding; seriously, if you haven’t tasted liquid nitrogen ice cream, you’re really missing out.

 The Chin Chin empire is built on three classic flavours, each elevating a humble flavour to new heights.
 Their Tonka Bean ice cream is vanilla on steroids, Valrhona Chocolate takes your standard chocolate to a richer, deeper place, and Burnt Butter Caramel provides a worthy finale to this holy triumvirate.
 Not merely remaining content with these three winners, Chin Chin also have weekly specials which change with the seasons.
 Themed specials are also common, including a clover-flavoured ice cream for St Patrick’s Day!